The Geography of the Higley 1000

 The concept of “neighborhood” in America is to say the least, amorphous.
 Realtors are notorious at “stretching” ill-defined neighborhood boundaries of wealthy places in the interest of generating higher prices through a halo effect.

 The basic building blocks of all of the statistics on this website are Census Tracts and Block Groups.
 A typical tract has about 2,000 households which are then subdivided into Block Groups (ideally about 500 households).
 The Census originally drew the Tracts and Block Groups to be socio-economically homogeneous.
+In 2010, I ended up using population counts for racial data instead of households.
+This was militated by changes in the way census data is reported.
+The data for 2010 Higley 1000 was culled from www.usa.com.

 The Census Bureau first used tracts in selected urban neighborhoods in the 1940 Census.
 The system of Census Tracts gradually expanded over the decades until it covered the entire country by the 2000 Census.
 The point of the system was to maintain geographic boundaries from decade to decade to allow researchers to compare socio-economic changes over times within set boundaries.
 At the same time the system had to be supple enough to accommodate growth (particularly on the ever expanding suburban fringe).
 For the most part, the boundaries appear to be well drawn.